saurabhnirwan11/Credit-score-classification/Readme.md

 1. Data Preprocessing: Clean and preprocess the dataset to handle missing values and prepare it for machine learning models.
 2. Feature Engineering: Extract relevant features and perform necessary transformations to enhance model performance.
 3. Model Selection: Experiment with different classification algorithms like Random Forest, Logistic Regression, etc.
-4. Model Evaluation: Evaluate models using various metrics like accuracy, precision, recall, F1-score, and ROC-AUC to assess performance.
+4. Model Evaluation: Evaluate models using various metrics like accuracy, precision, recall,  and F1-score to assess performance.
 5. Hyperparameter Tuning: Optimize model performance by tuning hyperparameters using techniques like Grid Search.
 6. Model Deployment: Deploy the best performing model for real-world predictions.